 Heights Elementary School

-- Heights Elementary School's student population of 1,193 students has grown by 5% over five school years.
+Heights Elementary School's student population of 1,188 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Students by Grade|

 Heights Elementary School is ranked within the top 30% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.